What is a verruca?

 Treatment of verrucas

 Whilst early treatment is always to be recommended, not least to avoid spreading the infection to family members, more intensive treatment is only normally needed for verrucae which have been present for more than two or three months, or are particularly painful, increasing in size or multiplying.
+Persistent cases are unlikely to resolve themselves.

 What is athlete’s foot?